Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Introduction

+Motivated by this gap, we introduce a new and more realistic problem setting: \textbf{\textit{competing attacks}}, in which multiple adversaries simultaneously attempt to poison the same (or closely related—see Appendix~\ref{app:kb}) query toward different and often mutually exclusive target outcomes.
+This setting naturally raises a fundamental question: \textit{Are poisoning methods that are designed and optimized under the single-attacker assumption still effective when multiple adversaries compete against each other?}

-To answer this question, we conduct a series of controlled experiments comparing seven poisoning methods under both single- and multi-attacker settings.
-Our study reveals two surprising and important findings: (i) First, many state-of-the-art methods that perform well in isolation \textbf{degrade significantly in competitive settings}.
-When faced with other attackers targeting the same query, their influence is often diluted or suppressed. (ii) Second, some methods that are relatively weak in the single-attacker setting \textbf{exhibit unexpected robustness under competition}.
-In fact, they can outperform stronger methods in competing scenarios—suggesting that \textbf{competition alters the dynamics of attack success in non-trivial ways}.
+To answer this question, we conduct a series of controlled experiments comparing seven representative poisoning methods under both single-attacker and multi-attacker settings.
+Our study reveals two surprising and important findings.
+First, \textbf{Performance Inversion}: some methods that appear relatively weak in the single-attacker setting exhibit unexpected robustness under competition, and can even outperform previously stronger baselines.
+This indicates that adversarial competition fundamentally alters attack dynamics in non-trivial ways.
+Second, \textbf{Performance Degradation}: many state-of-the-art methods that perform well under single-attacker evaluation degrade substantially in the multi-attacker setting.
+When faced with competing attackers targeting the same query, their influence is often diluted, neutralized, or suppressed.

-These results reveal that existing evaluation metrics—such as attack success rate (ASR) and F1-score—are insufficient.
-They fail to capture the relative advantage of an attack method under realistic adversarial pressure, where success is not solely about deceiving the RAG system, but about outcompeting alternative misinformation strategies.
-To address this, we propose a new evaluation perspective: measuring a method’s \textbf{competitiveness} in the presence of rival attacks.
-Specifically, we adopt the Bradley–Terry (BT) model \cite{bt}, a classical pairwise ranking model, to estimate each method’s competitiveness coefficient—representing its likelihood of “winning” over others when multiple attackers are present.
+These findings further expose a critical limitation of existing evaluation practices.
+Conventional metrics such as attack success rate (ASR) and F1 score are insufficient for characterizing attack effectiveness under realistic adversarial pressure.
+They fail to capture the \emph{relative advantage} of an attack method when success depends not only on deceiving the RAG system, but also on outperforming alternative misinformation strategies.
+To address this limitation, we propose a new evaluation perspective that explicitly considers both single-attacker and multi-attacker settings.
+In particular, for the multi-attacker scenario, we adopt the Bradley--Terry (BT) model \citep{bt}, a classical pairwise ranking framework, to estimate each method’s competitive coefficient, which quantifies its probability of ``winning'' against other attackers.